-Alyson Cole is Professor of Political Science, Women & Gender Studies, and American Studies at Queens College and the Graduate Center, City University of New York.
-Cole’s work bridges political theory and American politics/culture, linking central questions of political thought—especially formulations of justice, the nature of vulnerability, precarity and subjugation, and the possibility of resistance or change—with an examination of political ideologies, rhetoric, and law/policy-making, emphasizing gender, sexuality, and race.
+Alyson Cole is Professor of Political Science, Women’s & Gender Studies, American Studies, and Liberal Studies at Queens College and the Graduate Center, City University of New York.
+Her work bridges political theory and American politics/culture, linking central questions of political thought—especially formulations of justice, the nature of victimization, vulnerability, and precarity, and the possibilities of resistance—with an examination of political ideologies, rhetoric, and law/policy-making, emphasizing gender, sexuality, and race.

-Cole is co-editor ofphiloSOPHIA: A Journal of transContinental Feminism, and on the editorial boards of Politics & Gender, Women’s Studies Quarterly, and International Journal of Criminology & Sociological Theory.
-She is the recipient of the 2008 President’s Award for Excellence in Teaching, a Mellon Resident Fellowship at the Humanities Center (2009-10), and currently serves as a principal scholar in the “Vulnerable & Dynamic Forms of Life” International Network of Research, an interdisciplinary research collective supported by funding from the National Center for Scientific Research.
-She also serves as the Executive Officer of the PhD/MA Program in Political Science at the Graduate Center.
+Cole is co-editor of Polity, Journal of Political Science and of philoSOPHIA: A Journal of transContinental Feminism.
+She is also a member of the editorial boards of Politics & Gender, Women’s Studies Quarterly, and International Journal of Criminology & Sociological Theory.
+She is the recipient of the President’s Award for Excellence in Teaching (2008), the Graduate Center Mentoring Award (2021), a Mellon Resident Fellowship at the Humanities Center (2009-10), and served as a principal scholar in the “Vulnerable & Dynamic Forms of Life” International Network of Research, an interdisciplinary research collective supported by funding from the National Center for Scientific Research (2017-20).
+Cole was also appointed as a member of the Activist Educators Collective of the New York City Alliance Against Sexual Assault (2020-1).
+For eight years, Cole served the chair of the PhD/MA Program in Political Science at the Graduate Center (2014-22).